The Gilded Age and Progressive Era: 1876 – 1920

 Attendees of this FREE two-day workshop will receive classroom-ready tools to educate their students about the Founding principles of Liberty and Natural Rights with respect to freedom of conscience.

-This workshop is for those who teach 7th-12th grade U.S. History, Government, Civics, and Social Studies.
+This workshop is for those who teach 7th-12th grade U.S. History, Government, Civics, and Social Studies in Kansas.

 The program will begin at 1:00pm on Monday, June 5th, and will include dinner and opening presentation from our Constitutional Scholar on Tuesday evening.
 The program will continue on June 6th with pedagogical sessions with a master teacher as well as lectures and discussion sessions with our Constitutional Scholar.
 Sessions will conclude at 3:00pm on June 6th.

 Workshop Location: Crowne Plaza Kansas City/Overland Park | 12601 West 95th Street, Lenexa, KS 66215

 - Kansas Social Studies teachers of grades 7-12.